-VANDERBILT CHILD AND FAMILY CENTER
+CHILD AND FAMILY CENTER

 The Vanderbilt Child and Family Center supports the health and productivity of the Vanderbilt community by providing resource and referral services and quality early education and care to the children of faculty, staff, and students.
 The center's website, http://healthandwellness.vanderbilt.edu/child-family-center/, provides additional information concerning child care, elder care, summer camps, tutoring services, and school-age child care.

-concerning child care, elder care, summer camps, tutoring services, and school-age child care.
-Parents in a Pinch and the Vanderbilt Sitter Service provide back-up care options for dependents of all ages and evening, night and weekend care.
+Care.com and the Vanderbilt Sitter Service provide back-up care options for dependents of all ages and evening, night and weekend care.